 As the capital of surfing, Saquarema has become a very popular tourist destination for those who love the sport.

-But even if you’re not familiar with the board, a getaway to this town is also an alternative for relaxing by the sea.
+But even if you don’t have any familiarity with the board, a getaway to this town is also an alternative for relaxing by the sea.

-What’s more, the small-town atmosphere prevails in Saquarema, ideal for strolling at dusk and eating something tasty in the little squares.
+What’s more, the small-town atmosphere prevails in Saquarema, ideal for strolling around at dusk and grabbing a bite to eat in the little squares.

 The beaches with their crystal-clear, paradisiacal waters enchant not only locals, but tourists from all over the world.
 That’s why the tip is to take advantage of the low season to relax and enjoy every corner of the city.